 Facilities that restrict access by design to only private vehicles (as opposed to commercial trucks), for example, may need to test the sump waste periodically, perhaps once a year.

-Facilities that do not restrict access, such as public car washes, or are involved with truck washing where cargo holds are washed, need to test the sump waste each time prior to removal and disposal.
+Facilities that do not restrict access, such as public car washes, or are involved with truck washing where cargo holds are washed, need to test the sump waste each time before removal and disposal.

-All analytical results must be kept on file at the facility for at least three years; it is recommended that records be keep on file indefinitely.
+All analytical results must be kept on file at the facility for at least 3 years; it is recommended that records be kept on file indefinitely.

-If the sump waste is nonhazardous, it may be disposed of in a Municipal Solid Waste Landfill (MSWLF).
-However, prior to disposal at the MSWLF, all nonhazardous sump waste must pass the paint filter test (Method 9095) to determine whether free liquids exist in the waste.
+If the sump waste is nonhazardous, it may be disposed of in a municipal solid waste landfill (MSWLF).
+However, before disposal at a MSWLF, all nonhazardous sump waste must pass the paint filter test (method 9095) to determine whether free liquids exist in the waste.

-Some MSWLFs do not allow sludges to be dumped unless the Total Petroleum Hydrocarbon (TPH) level is tested and is found to be below 1,000 parts per million (ppm).
+Some MSWLFs do not allow sludges to be dumped unless the total petroleum hydrocarbon (TPH) level is tested and is found to be below 1,000 parts per million (ppm).
 This is a local requirement and not part of the state and federal hazardous waste regulations.
 Check with the specific MSWLF you plan to use.
 If the test is required, it can be done at the same time as the test for hazardous constituents.
-Additionally, sump wastes that are not hazardous but contain significant levels of TPH should not be placed on the ground, since the waste may cause surface or ground water contamination.
+Additionally, sump wastes that are not hazardous but contain significant levels of TPH should not be placed on the ground because the waste may cause surface or ground water contamination.

-If the sump waste is determined to be a regulated hazardous waste, the facility must count the sump waste toward to the facility's generator status.
-If the sump waste is determined to be hazardous and the generator of the waste is a Small Quantity Generator or a Large Quantity Generator, the waste must be disposed of in a permitted hazardous waste Treatment, Storage, and Disposal facility (TSD).
+If the sump waste is determined to be a regulated hazardous waste, the facility must count the sump waste toward the facility's generator status.
+If the sump waste is determined to be hazardous and the generator of the waste is a small quantity generator or a large quantity generator, the waste must be disposed of in a permitted hazardous waste treatment, storage, and disposal (TDS) facility.
 Contact DEQ for the location of a TSD facility near you.